This post may contain affiliate links. Please read our privacy policy.

 Starting the day with a breakfast quesadilla can only mean good things are coming.
-All you need are flour tortillas, eggs, and shredded or crumbled cheese, and you will have an easy, satisfying breakfast in less than minutes.
-And then the variations begin – you can add in so many different ingredients to make them your own, from avocados to salsa, onions to spinach, and leftovers are all fair game!
+All you need are flour tortillas, eggs, and shredded or crumbled cheese, and you will have an easy, satisfying breakfast in minutes.
+And then the variations begin — you can add in so many different ingredients to make them your own, a choose-your-own-adventure breakfast.

 Breakfast Quesadillas: This fun twist on quesadillas is very flexible and customizable and a great way to start your day!
 Vegetarian friendly.

-Start with scrambled eggs when thinking about the filling—then the sky is the limit in terms of what you might add.
-Maybe a bit of cheese (more protein!), all kinds of vegetables, maybe herbs or spices, perhaps some bacon or sausage (try some of the leaner turkey or chicken varieties.
-Those so inclined have many vegetarian options for breakfast meats at their disposal).
+Start with scrambled eggs when thinking about the filling — then the sky is the limit in terms of what you might add.
+Think about cheese, all kinds of vegetables, maybe herbs or spices, perhaps some bacon or sausage (try some of the leaner turkey or chicken varieties).
+Those so inclined have many vegetarian options for breakfast meats at their disposal.

 - Diced avocados or guacamole